Algorithms and Theory for Supervised Gradual Domain Adaptation

 We observe that when the shift in the domain is subtle ($1$ pixel), directly performing empirical risk minimization (No Adaptation) can even outperform the Gradual Adaptation with CNN model architecture.
 This showcases the insufficiency of the one-step loss.
-However, we note that with a temporal summarization, the one-step loss still overtakes the No Adaptation and Direct Adaptation method.
-This is reflected through Gradual Adaptation with LSTM performs the best when compared to No Adaptation and Direct Adaptation method in all cases.
+However, we note that with a temporal summarization, the one-step loss still overtakes the No Adaptation and Direct Adaptation methods.
+This is reflected through Gradual Adaptation with LSTM performs the best when compared to the No Adaptation and Direct Adaptation methods in all cases.

 On the shifting MNIST, results show that simultaneous access to all data domains is crucial, as MDA methods are more successful in all cases.
-This is in contrast with the Rotating MNIST dataset, for which we showed in an earlier section that gradual domain adaptation can be better than multiple source domain adaptation while relaxing on the requirement of simultaneous access to the training domains.
+This is in contrast with the Rotating MNIST dataset, for which we showed in an earlier section that gradual domain adaptation can be better than multiple source domain adaptation while relaxing the requirement of simultaneous access to the training domains.
 However, we note that Gradual Adaptation still performs better than the MDA method when it is restricted to accessing the last two domains on $3$ and $5$ pixels shift.
-This shows potential of gradual domain adaptation when only sequential access to data domains is available.
+This shows the potential of gradual domain adaptation when only sequential access to data domains is available.

-\paragraph{Experiment details} We conducted the experiments on 2 GeForce RTX 3090, each with 24265 MB memory and with CUDA Version of 11.4.
+\paragraph{Experiment details} We conducted the experiments on 2 GeForce RTX 3090, each with 24265 MB memory and with a CUDA Version of 11.4.
 Each set of experiments is repeated with 5 different random seeds to ensure reproducible results.
 We report experimental details (i.e. hyperparameters) here.

 We penalize the gradient using the gradient penalty method originally designed for stable generative model training \citep{gulrajani2017improved}.
-We denote the coefficient of penalty as GP factor.
+We denote the coefficient of penalty as the GP factor.
 To stabilize the primal-dual training, we perform gradient descent on the critic side for multiple steps before descending on the classifier.
 We denote the number of times we descent the critic side per descent on the classifier side as $k$-critic.
 Algorithms are trained til their loss converges.